Bitcoin surges above $5,000 to new record high

 Related: Jamie Dimon calls bitcoin a 'fraud'

-A second theory is that investor confidence was boosted when Bitcoin successfully split into two earlier this year, resulting in the creation of a cheaper offshoot called Bitcoin Cash.
+A second theory is that investor confidence was boosted when Bitcoin (XBT) successfully split into two earlier this year, resulting in the creation of a cheaper offshoot called Bitcoin Cash.

 Bitcoin buyers may also have taken heart from reports that Goldman Sachs (GS) was looking at how it might trade the currency.
 Goldman CEO Lloyd Blankfein, however, says that no final decision has been made.